uw-asa/wiw-events-shifts-display/README.md

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

+## Updates

+Dependency updates: update the base image in `Dockerfile` and update application dependencies in `package.json`.

+### Base Image

+[Base image list](https://www.balena.io/docs/reference/base-images/base-images/) - Choose a recent linux / node version that also supports the selected version of Electron.

+### Electron Updates

+Note: build depends on there being a prebuilt ARM architecture version of electron that can be downloaded during package install.
+For newer versions of electron, these are not always available.
+The build will fail if the necessary files are not acquired.

 ## Resources for Learning Electron

 - [electronjs.org/docs](https://electronjs.org/docs) - all of Electron's documentation